Welcome to the Carson National Forest!

-The Carson National Forest is one of five National Forests in New Mexico.
-The National Forests are America's Great outdoors, here to serve the American people at work and play!
+The Carson National Forest is the northernmost of five National Forests in New Mexico.
+These are America's great outdoors, here to serve the American people at work and play!

 Skiing, views, prehistoric ruins, ice caves, lava flows, and some of the best biking trails in New Mexico.

 Maps are available in all formats and for all devices.
 Plan ahead by mapping your adventure.

 Camping?
 Collecting fuelwood?
 Family Reunion?
 Filming a Hollywood blockbuster?
 Get the pass or permit you need!
 Know before heading out.